Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 The basics

-The United Kingdom has seen one of the highest number of deaths from Covid-19 in the world, resulting in multiple lockdown restrictions — some of which are still in place in England, Scotland, Wales and Northern Ireland amid fears about the impact of the Delta Covid variant.
-See below for more.
+The United Kingdom has seen one of the highest number of deaths from Covid-19 in the world, resulting in multiple lockdowns.
+In England, most legal coronavirus restrictions have now been lifted, but there are still restrictions in place regarding travel — see more below.

+Across the UK, there are fears about the impact of the Delta Covid variant.

-Nonessential international travel has resumed in England, Scotland, Wales and Northern Ireland under a risk-based “traffic light” system, dividing countries into “red”, “amber” or “green” categories.
+Nonessential international travel to and from England, Scotland, Wales and Northern Ireland currently takes place under a risk-based “traffic light” system, dividing countries into “red”, “amber” or “green” categories.

 For the full list of green list countries and requirements, see below.